Advice for Incoming Midshipmen

 I once watched an interview of a college student-athlete who was asked how he avoided falling into peer pressure, and he had the most simple yet profound answer, saying “I am the peer pressure.”

-Don’t allow the negativity around you dictate your own mindset and actions.
+Don’t allow the negativity around you to dictate your mindset and actions.

 BE THE PEER PRESSURE.